Early Childhood Professional Certificate (ECPC)

 Required Information Session

-For the most current and complete information about entering the ECPC program, attend one of the FREE information sessions being held at Palm Beach State College.
-The information session is a requirement in order to be accepted into the ECPC program.
-The session will cover the program requirements, module sequence, SEEK scholarship information and much more.
+For the most current and complete information about the ECPC program, attend one of our FREE information sessions being held at Palm Beach State College or you may request an information session video presentation.
+The information session will cover the program requirements, module sequence, tuition and fees, SEEK scholarship information and much more.
 There is no cost to attend.
+Detailed information may also be found in our current schedules below.

 Information Session Dates